ravichugh/sketch-n-sketch/notes/examplescratchpad.md

 * Turning a page in a book (would require some math for the curve at the edge of the page)
 * A bouncing ball with path shown
 * A hanging spring or a swinging pendulum, where the size of the block determines the 'mass' and the resulting period/aplitude

+##Relate and introduceParameter
+Two example use cases:
+* User places three otherwise identical boxes in a near-horizontal line, then asks the program to 'relate' them.
+Ideally, the program should deduce that the only varying parameters (the x and y positions of the boxes) can be modeled (like with a best fit line) by introducing a few parameters.
+Namely, by introducing a named constant for the y position that all three boxes share and by introducing two named constants for the x position that are a part of a linear function (an x0 and a separation, effectively).
+* User creates a larger, more complicated shape/graphic by building it up from smaller polygons (such as using triangles and rectangles to make the city skyline in the Active Trans Logo example).
+These are ultimately inteded to be one shape, so the user then 'groups' the shapes and fuses them into one polyline.
+The user then selects the points that makes up the skyline (just the top ones) and asks the program to 'relate' them.
+Ideally, the program should output an option where a parameter was introduced into the y values of the points, where the other points are assigned as offsets to the 'base' point.
+Then, if the user picks this choice, they would be able to manipulate the skyline as in the example.